Christoffer91/Copilot-Dashboard/README.md

 Contributions: open PRs/issues.
 Please keep CSP-tight changes and avoid introducing analytics without a clear opt-in.

+## AI-Assisted Development

+This project was primarily developed with the assistance of **OpenAI Codex** and **GitHub Copilot** AI agents.
+While Christoffer Besler Hansen provided direction, requirements, and review, the majority of the code was generated through AI-assisted development.

+### Disclaimer

+⚠️ **Use at your own risk.** This software is provided "as is", without warranty of any kind.
+The AI-generated code has been reviewed but may contain bugs, security vulnerabilities, or unexpected behavior.
+Users are encouraged to:

+- Review the code before deploying in production environments
+- Test thoroughly with non-sensitive data first
+- Report any issues via GitHub Issues
+- Not rely on this tool for critical business decisions without independent verification

+The author and AI assistants are not liable for any damages or losses arising from the use of this software.

 ## License
 Copyright (c) 2025 Christoffer Besler Hansen.
 Licensed under the GNU Affero General Public License v3.0 (see `LICENSE`).